- Parasites, species interactions and food webs

 Coitocaecum parvum: progenetic metacercaria (left) with its eggs, and two 'normal' metacercariae (right), including a recently-encysted one.
 By self-insemination, hermaphroditic worms adopting progenesis can produce several hundred eggs while inside their amphipod intermediate host.

 Parasitism, environmental change and community structure in natural ecosystems: Parasites are ubiquitous, though invisible, components of ecosystems.
 They influence the survival and reproduction of individual hosts, the dynamics of host populations, and the structure of entire communities.
 In marine systems, our research focuses mostly on parasitism in molluscs and crustaceans.
 Using field and lab experiments, we study the transmission of parasites in these systems, as well as the direct and indirect impact of parasitism on the density of key host species, the biomass of key functional groups, and the overall biodiversity of intertidal ecosystems.
-We explore the likely effect of harvesting, species invasion, global warming, ocean acidification and other environmental changes on the interaction between parasitism and the structure and diversity of coastal systems.
+We explore the likely effect of harvesting, species invasion, global warming, ocean acidification, microplastic pollution and other environmental changes on the interaction between parasitism and the structure and diversity of coastal systems.
 In freshwater systems, we are investigating the impact of parasites on the structure and dynamics of planktonic communities, as well as on entire lake communities.
 We also study the interaction between parasitism and biological invasions, i.e. when exotic species become hosts to native parasites, and at the impact of trematode parasites on juvenile fish, following up evidence that infection early in life can cause malformations in fish and affect survival and recruitment to the adult population.
-In terrestrial systems, we are investigating the interactions between avian malaria and the composition of bird communities across environmental gradients, taking advantage of the fact that the relative abundance of native and exotic bird species changes spatially.
-[Poulin, Lagrue, Selbach]
+In terrestrial systems, we are investigating the interactions between avian malaria, bird migration and the composition of bird communities across environmental gradients, taking advantage of the fact that the relative abundance of native and exotic bird species, or migrant versus resident species, changes spatially.

 When heavily infected by echinostome trematodes, cockles lose their ability to burrow and simply lie at the sediment surface (left).
 Echinostome metacercariae accumulate in a cockle's foot until its function is impaired.
 This has major implications for the benthic community, because surfaced cockles alter habitat properties such as sedimentation rates and availability of hard substrate, with consequences for other organisms.
 There may also be effects on other parasites living in cockles, such as the copepod Pseudomyicola spinosus (right).